-“The fellowship at Northwestern is very flexible and their are multiple clinical sites within other departments that create an array of opportunities for training.
-This allows fellows to specialize within an area during their training, while still maintaining a broad exposure to our field.
-In particular, organ transplantation, cardiology, oncology, physical medicine and rehabilitation, women's mental health, and palliative care are all strengths at our campus"
+“The fellowship at Northwestern is very flexible, and there are multiple clinical sites within other departments that create an array of opportunities for training.
+This allows fellows to specialize within an area during their training while still maintaining a broad exposure to our field.
+In particular, organ transplantation, cardiology, oncology, physical medicine and rehabilitation, women's mental health and palliative care are all strengths at our campus."

-"The volume and diversity of patients of the general CL service provided me with the opportunity to acquire the essential knowledge and skills to become a CL Psychiatrist.
-At the same time, it was the faculty’s diverse expertise and their devotion for mentorship and teaching that allowed me to reach much further beyond what is essentially needed"
+"The volume and diversity of patients of the general consultation-liaison service provided me with the opportunity to acquire the essential knowledge and skills to become a consultation-liaison psychiatrist.
+At the same time, it was the faculty’s diverse expertise and their devotion for mentorship and teaching that allowed me to reach much further beyond what is essentially needed."

 The Department of Psychiatry & Behavioral Sciences at Northwestern University Feinberg School of Medicine provides diverse clinical experiences and world-class education in the heart of the beautiful city of Chicago.